 So far in today's blog, we've been talking about spousal maintenance from the perspective of the spouse who may be at risk of having to pay spousal maintenance after a divorce.
-Now, I would like to change the discussion right as if you were the spouse trying to have special maintenance paid to you.
+Now, I would like to change the discussion as if you were the spouse trying to have special maintenance paid to you.
 As you could probably already tell, it is not easy to put yourself in a situation where spousal maintenance will be paid to you.
 As a result, you will need to keep your focus and set yourself up for success by following the following steps.

-First of all, you should not reduce the amount that you are working or outright refused to look for work or education while your divorce is pending.
+First of all, you should not reduce the amount you are working or outright refused to look for work or education while your divorce is pending.
 One of the keys to being awarded special maintenance by a judge is to show that you were married to your spouse for at least 10 years and that you went through the effort to try and educate yourself or obtain employment during your divorce.
-The employment does not have to be the job of your dreams but has to be something that could support you on a minimal basis.
+Employment does not have to be the job of your dreams but has to be something that could support you on a minimal basis.
 This may mean that you had to attend job seminars or complete a degree that was halfway done years ago.
-A judge will see through a plan to purposefully keep yourself under or unemployed so do not fall into that trap.
+A judge will see through a plan to purposefully keep yourself under or unemployed, so do not fall into that trap.

 A court will order spousal maintenance to be paid for the shortest period possible that will allow you to get back on your feet and to be able to earn enough money to meet your monthly expenses.
 An exception to this general rule is if you are suffering from a mental or physical disability or are caring for a child that suffers as such.
-If there is a need for an indefinite award is muscle maintenance then you must typically be reviewed periodically by the court after your divorce to determine if the spousal maintenance is no longer necessary.
+If there is a need for an indefinite award in muscle maintenance, then you must typically be reviewed periodically by the court after your divorce to determine if the spousal maintenance is no longer necessary.